nicgrobler/pinger/README.md

 ### setup

-The only requirements are that you modify the ".env" file before deploying the stack into your swarm.
+The only requirements are that you modify the ".env" and "docker-compose.yaml" files before deploying the stack into your swarm.
+Just follow the comments within the respective files.

 ### syntax